~ Gallery - Shops ~

 Barclays moved to the above new building in Kent Street in the mid-sixties.

-The old Barclays Bank in Kent Street, apparently this was located ajacent the
+The old Barclays Bank in Kent Street, apparently this was located adjacent the Shakespeare Inn..

 ~